 Owning aquarium fish can be rewarding, but it's a big responsibility.
 Fish aren't simple creatures to look after.
 They have very specific needs and require attentive and routine care.

-There are many different breeds of goldfish and different species of tropical fish, and each has different needs.
-We look at the most common types on our page on fish behaviour.
+There are many different breeds of goldfish and species of tropical fish and each has different needs.

-First bred in China over 4,500 years ago, goldfish were brought to England in the 18th century and have remained the most popular cold water pet fish.
+Goldfish were first bred in China over 4,500 years ago.
+Brought to England in the 18th century, goldfish have remained the most popular cold-water pet fish.
 Lots of people think goldfish live for about five years and generally grow to about 12cm in length.
-But in actual fact they're known to live for up to 25 years and some can reach over 40cm!
+In actual fact, they're known to live for up to 25 years and some can reach over 40cm!

 Freshwater tropical fish

-Freshwater tropical fish come from tropical areas of the world and there's no limit to their variety of colours, shapes and behaviours.
-Different species have different behaviour - for example, some are 'shoaling fish', and feel more secure when kept as a group.
+Freshwater tropical fish come from tropical areas of the world.
+Tropical fish come in a variety of colours, shapes and behaviours.
+As with other species, different species of fish have different behaviour.
+For example, some are 'shoaling fish' who feel more secure when kept as a group.
 Others aren't very social and will fight with either their own kind or other species.

 Understanding the needs of pet fish